New categories in the product-based shopping experience, category and classification changes, and item specifics to help buyers find your items.

 What if I can't find the exact product in the eBay catalog that I want to list?

-Starting mid-August 2018, you should create a new product in the catalog by using the add or suggest edits product functionality if the catalog does not include a product that exactly matches the item you want to sell.
+Starting mid-August 2018, you should create a new product in the catalog by using the submit a new product or contribute a product update functionality if the catalog does not include a product that exactly matches the item you want to sell.

 What if I find that my product in the eBay catalog is missing product specifics or includes inaccurate information?

-If you locate your product in the catalog and the information is inaccurate or product specifics are missing, you can submit a request to edit the entry for that product so that it matches your inventory.
+If you locate your product in the catalog and the information is inaccurate or product specifics are missing, you can submit a product update so that it matches your inventory.

-What details should I include when I suggest edits to the eBay catalog?
+What details should I include when I contribute new product updates to the eBay catalog?

-When you suggest edits to a product in the eBay catalog, be sure to include as many product details as you can.
+When you contribute a product updates to the eBay catalog, be sure to include as many product details as you can.
 Rich, accurate product details will help buyers find, research, and purchase your products.
 Provide informative and high-quality images, and important product specifics that buyers will be looking for such as color, size, memory, and carrier.

 What details should I include when I add a product in the eBay catalog?